Kantha07-star/aiweb_scraping/README.md

 This FastAPI application scrapes and analyzes website homepage content to extract business-related information using Google's Gemini AI or a rule-based fallback system.
 It accepts a website URL and optional user-defined questions and returns structured company information and answers derived from the content.

-Features
+Features:
 Token-based Authentication
 Website scraping using BeautifulSoup
 AI-powered analysis with Google Gemini (if enabled)
 Rule-based analysis fallback
 Customizable questions
 Extracts:
   Industry
   Company Size
   Location
   Description
   Confidence Score
 Robust error handling
 Health Check Endpoints